PDAL/PDAL/doc/pipeline.rst

 Point Views and Multiple Outputs ................................................................................

-Some filters produce sets of points as output.  filters.splitter, for example, creates a point set for each tile (rectangular area) in which input points exist.
+Some filters produce sets of points as output.  :ref:`filters.splitter`, for example, creates a point set for each tile (rectangular area) in which input points exist.
 Each of these output sets is called a point view.
 Point views are carried through a PDAL pipeline individually.
 Some writers can produce separate output for each input point view.
 These writers use a placeholder character